Scholarly Communication, Copyright, and Publishing Program

 The Scholarly Communication, Copyright, and Publishing Program provides information, consultation, resources and events focusing on the current issues and opportunities in digital publishing and scholarship

-- A quick answer or overview; the Scholarly Publishing & Communication Research Guide has FAQs and links to key resources
+- Scholarly Publishing & Communication Research Guide: FAQs and links to key resources

 - Submit the Open Access Publishing Fund Form to request funding.